Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Introduction

 \section{Introduction}

-Mortality forecasting plays a crucial role in demographic analysis and informs strategic planning across sectors such as healthcare, insurance and social welfare.
-Accurate projections of population ageing and longevity risk are essential for designing sustainable pension systems and effectively pricing longevity-linked financial products \cite{Cai2006, OECD2024}.
-Recognising the importance of anticipating human mortality and longevity, the development of mortality forecasting methods dates back to the twentieth century \cite{Pol1988}.
+Mortality forecasting plays a central role in both demographic and actuarial studies, informing strategic planning for national healthcare systems across the entire life course and supporting assessments relevant to pension design and longevity-related financial products \cite{HLSAlpha2024, Bas2020}.
+While classical mortality modelling often relies on central mortality rates \cite{Hyn2007, Lee1992, Lee2001, Li2005}, there is increasing recognition of the importance of forecasting age-at-death distributions over time \cite{Bgr2017, Gia2024, Kj2019, Oep2008, HLS2020, HLSWeighted2024, HLSAlpha2024}, as they provide a more comprehensive representation of mortality experience within a population \cite{Pas2019} and contain measures of central tendency for longevity \cite{Can2010}.
+By characterising how deaths are gradually redistributed from younger to older ages, life table death counts $d_{t,x}$ capture age-structured mortality dynamics and describe patterns related to lifespan variability at the population level \cite{Abu2020, Pas2019}.

-In general, mortality forecasting methods are categorised into expert judgement, extrapolative methods and epidemiological models \cite{Booth2008}.
-Among these, the Lee-Carter (LC) model which forecasts mortality based on log mortality rates has gained popularity since its establishment \cite{Lee1992}.
-It has been extended into different variants to improve forecast accuracy over the decades \cite{Bas2023}.

-Widely regarded as a benchmark in mortality forecasting, the LC model employs a statistical time series approach to project a single time-varying parameter for forecasting mortality rates.
-This process is purely extrapolative with minimal subjective judgment \cite{Bas2023}.
+The development of mortality forecasting methods dates back to the twentieth century \cite{Pol1988}.
+In general, these methods can be categorised into expert judgement, extrapolative and epidemiological approaches \cite{Booth2008}.
+Among these, the Lee-Carter (LC) model, which models log mortality rates, has gained widespread popularity since its introduction \cite{Lee1992} and has been extended into various variants to improve forecast accuracy \cite{Bas2023}.
+The classical LC model employs a statistical time series approach to project a single time-varying parameter for mortality forecasting, making it a primarily extrapolative method with minimal subjective judgment \cite{Bas2023}.
 The time index $\kappa_t$ and age pattern $\beta_x$ are estimated using singular value decomposition (SVD) applied to a centred matrix of log mortality rates, enabling the projection of life table death densities \cite{Hyn2007, Lee1992, Li2005}.
-This approach leverages the approximately log-linear decline in age-specific mortality rates over time and allows the use of multivariate statistical techniques designed for unbounded variables \cite{Oep2008}.
+This approach leverages the approximately log-linear decline in age-specific mortality over time and allows the use of multivariate statistical techniques designed for unbounded variables \cite{Oep2008}.